Updated by the Progyny Clinical Team — July 2025.

-- If your progesterone level is not elevated, it can mean that you’re not ovulating.
+- If your level isn’t elevated, it can mean that you’re not ovulating.

 - Obesity